Wonderla

 Wonderla is the largest chain of amusement parks in India.
 It is owned and operated by Wonderla Holidays Limited which is headquartered near Bidadi, 28 km from Bengaluru, Karnataka.
-It operates 4 amusement parks in Kochi, Bangalore, Hyderabad and Bhubaneswar.
+It operates 5 amusement parks in Kochi, Bangalore, Hyderabad, Bhubaneswar and Chennai.

 Wonderla is promoted by Kochouseph Chittilappilly and his son Arun Chittilappilly.
-The first amusement park project Wonderla Kochi (then called Veegaland Amusement Park) was set up in 2000, followed by the second in Bengaluru in 2005, the third in Hyderabad was commissioned in April 2016, and finally the fourth in Bhubaneswar in May 2024.
+Its first amusement park project, Wonderla Kochi (then called Veegaland Amusement Park), was set up in 2000, followed by the second in Bengaluru in 2005.
+A third park was launched in Hyderabad in 2016, followed by the fourth in Bhubaneswar in May 2024, and finally the fifth in Chennai in 2025.